 - Target Goodfellow & Co Standard Fit T-Shirt – $6

-- Goodthreads Short-Sleeve Sueded Jersey Crewneck Pocket T-Shirt – $15
+- Amazon Goodthreads Short-Sleeve Crewneck Cotton T-Shirt – $12

-Think you’re clever?
-Great.
-Use your words and not your wardrobe to project that.
+Stick to the basics and keep any graphics/logos subtle.
 Solids and stripes are classy.
+Logos and clever slogans are not.
 Nobody ever saw a “funny” t-shirt and thought “now THAT is a guy I want to hire/buy a beer/get in bed with.”
-Even if your shirt isn’t trying to be funny, busy graphics and huge logos can look tacky.
-Stick to the basics and keep any graphics/logos subtle.
+Even if your shirt isn’t trying to be funny, busy graphics and oversized branding can look tacky.

 Wear slim (but not “bro tight”) solid or basic patterned button downs, sweaters, & polos.